 What is CDCM?

 The Center for Definitive and Curative Medicine (CDCM) is the translational arm of the Institute for Stem Cell Biology and Regenerative Medicine.
 The CDCM was established as a joint initiative of the Stanford University School of Medicine, Stanford Health Care and Stanford Children’s Health.
 It is co-directed by Drs.
 Maria Grazia Roncarolo, Anthony Oro, and Matthew Porteus.

 The CDCM provides the know-how, organizational and physical infrastructure to support investigator-initiated clinical translational studies on cell and gene therapy (CGT) from initial discovery through completion of clinical proof-of-concept trials.
 Stanford Medicine’s clinical enterprise provides an exemplary clinical environment in which to deploy cures.
-The CDCM will support the development of life-changing and curative treatments for patients who come to Stanford to receive the highest level of care.
+The CDCM supports the development of life-changing and curative treatments for patients who come to Stanford to receive the highest level of care.

 A number of distinguishing features make Stanford particularly well-positioned to succeed